Star Trek Movies

 "God" is eventually destroyed.

-Almost unanimously fans rate ST:TFF as the worst of all Trek movies, and with a reason.
-No other movie was so sloppily written and directed, no other movie had so much plain silliness.
-Kirk's self-aggrandizing rock-climbing, Uhura's nude(?) fan dance, Spock riding a blue unicorn, Kirk hugging Spock in the presence of the Klingons, Spock's misconception of "marshmellons", the three heroes singing "Row Your Boat".
-Consciously introduced errors abound, such as Kirk's fall that was stopped immediately a few centimeters above the ground, the "Deck 78" on the Enterprise, the impossible travel to the center of the galaxy or the way that Sybok seized the Enterprise without meeting any resistance.
-All this could have been avoided or improved with little to no effort.
-It is quite obvious that those who were responsible for the movie had not done their homework.
-I think most of what turned out silly was originally intended as a tidbit or they were hyperbolized for the dramatic impact, trying to repeat the success of ST:TVH.
-But William Shatner should have left the writing and directing to people who know it better.
+Fans as well as occasional viewers almost unanimously rate "Star Trek: The Final Frontier" as the worst of all Trek movies, and with good reasons.
+No other movie is so sloppily written and directed, no other movie comes with so much plain silliness.
+Kirk's self-aggrandizing rock-climbing, Uhura's nude(?) fan dance, Spock riding a blue unicorn, Kirk hugging Spock in the presence of the Klingons, Spock's misconception of "marshmellons", the three heroes singing at the campfire.
+Errors abound, such as Kirk's fall that Spock stops immediately a few centimeters above the ground, the "Deck 78" on the Enterprise, the impossible travel to the center of the galaxy or the way that Sybok seizes control of the Enterprise without meeting any resistance.
+It is quite obvious that those who were responsible for the movie were not willing to do their homework, because all the aforementioned issues could have been avoided or considerably improved with little to no effort.
+However, my impression is that many of the errors were even introduced deliberately, just for a bit more of a dramatic impact.
+I also think that most of what turned out silly was originally intended by William Shatner as a humorous tidbit, in an attempt to repeat Nimoy's success with ST:TVH.
+But Shatner should have left the writing and directing to people who know it better.

 To make it worse, it is not only due to these details that the movie is ruined.
-The idea of seeking God is definitely intelligent in essence, and could have been an exciting tightrope walk between science and religion.
-However, already the basic plot of the emotional Vulcan sect leader is too ridiculous.
-The strange horde taking the village and then the ship hostage without real resistance did the rest to render the story utterly incredible.
-Laurence Luckinbill still made the best of his role, as he appeared as a credible "soul healer", even when he mind-melded with "God" (I somehow liked that scene).
-His brainwashed followers, on the other hand, especially the three ambassadors, were just awful caricatures.
+The idea of seeking God is intelligent in essence, and it could have been an exciting tightrope walk between science and religion.
+However, already the basic plot of the emotional Vulcan sect leader, who happens to be Spock's brother, is ridiculous.
+The strange horde that takes the village and then the ship hostage without running into real resistance does the rest to render the story utterly incredible.

 Remarkable quotes: "Concentration is vital.
 You must be one with the rock."
 (Spock to Kirk), "Be one with the horse!"
 (Kirk to Spock), "What does God need with a starship?"
 (Kirk), "Please, Captain.
 Not in front of the Klingons."
 (Spock)